CodeCloudMe/exampleApp/README.md

 Deploy This App

-To deploy this app locally, run: npm install
+To deploy this app locally, run:

+npm install

 This will get the modules

-Then, start your local mongo server
+Then, start your local mongo server.
-Once the Mongo server is running, run: node server.js
+Once the Mongo server is running, run:

+node server.js

-You should be able to see the code at localhost:8080 From here, you can make the changes you would like.
+You should be able to see the code at localhost:8080

+From here, you can make the changes you would like.
 To see server side changes, press Ctrl-C to stop the server.
 Then node server.js to run it again.

 Once you have your changes, create an Openshift.com account.